Orphan Diseases Market

 -

-In February 2023, GSK plc's Benlysta (belimumab) was granted Orphan Drug Designation (ODD) by the U.S. Food and Drug Administration (FDA).
-This B-cell inhibiting monoclonal antibody is aimed at treating systemic sclerosis.
-GSK intends to begin a phase II/III trial of belimumab for systemic sclerosis-associated interstitial lung disease (SSc-ILD) in the first half of 2023.
+In February 2023, GSK’s Benlysta (belimumab) received Orphan Drug Designation (ODD) from the U.S. Food and Drug Administration (FDA) for the treatment of systemic sclerosis.
+The company announced plans to initiate a Phase II/III clinical trial targeting systemic sclerosis-associated interstitial lung disease (SSc-ILD).

 Orphan Diseases Market, Segmentation by Disease Type